 These are the simple and understandable disadvantages of virtualization.
 Find out more points in disadvantages of virtualization here in a different blog.

 If you are an IT person who is deciding virtualization as a solution for your production environment, then it’s always better to consider the disadvantages also.
 Virtualization has a few limitations which can’t be managed by you or your company, in this case, physical servers are the best solution.
+For best practices of SQL server virtualization, check this article from SentryOne.

 Having the proper backup, redundancy, failover and load balancing can minimize the flaws in virtualization technology.